The 4 steps of inbound marketing and how they can help your business

 Chatting with the right people at the right time is more effective when these conversations are an organic part of your sales process.
 Live chat tools are growing in popularity during this phase, but generally speaking customers are just looking for a prompt reply to their questions.

-It's vital to keep track of all leads in a centralized contact database or CRM.
+It's vital to keep track of all leads in a centralised contact database or CRM.
 Having all your data in one place allows you to effectively make sense of every interaction within the customer journey.
 Not only does it mean you know what stage of the process each customer is at, it also reduces the burden on you and your team to manually keep track of what could be 1000's of leads.

 If you have succeeded in attracting the right customers during their consideration phase, then closing is a natural next step with inbound marketing.
 But you need to understand how to best maximise each customer, ensure they become repeat buyers and that your brand is kept 'top of mind' into the future.
 You can achieve this with the help of reporting and lead intelligence tools.